saidur-code/Azure-Administrator/README.md

 # Azure-Architecture
-Azure Administrator related PowerShell Script will be store in this Repo
+Azure Administrator related PowerShell Script will be store in this repository.